-Hydrophobic Membrane Filters are widely used for venting, solvent filtration, and sample preparation.
-As laboratories review material choices in response to PFAS considerations and supply, polyethylene membranes are becoming a practical alternative to polypropylene and PTFE in a range of established workflows.
+Hydrophobic membrane filters are widely used for venting, solvent filtration, air handling, and sample preparation.
+As laboratories review material choices in response to PFAS considerations and supply requirements, polyethylene membranes are becoming a practical alternative to polypropylene and PTFE in a range of established workflows.

-For many applications, the consideration is whether the material offers the right balance of chemical compatibility, filtration performance, regulatory fit, and availability.
+For many applications, the key consideration is whether the membrane offers the right balance of chemical compatibility, filtration performance, regulatory fit, and availability.

 Polyethylene membranes are hydrophobic, chemically resistant, and suited to both air handling and non-aqueous filtration.
 Unlike PTFE, polyethylene is not a fluoropolymer, which makes it relevant to laboratories seeking PFAS-free material options.

-This difference matters where procurement teams, end users, or internal policies are reviewing fluorinated materials more closely.
-It also matters in laboratories where maintaining validated processes with readily available consumables is essential.
+This distinction matters where procurement teams, end users, or internal policies are reviewing fluorinated materials more closely.
+It is also relevant in laboratories where maintaining validated processes with readily available consumables is essential.

 | Property | Polyethylene (PE) | Polypropylene (PP) | PTFE |